If you are looking for some new bracelet making ideas, this project can be done in an afternoon!

 Turn an outward facing loop with the round nose pliers.

-I hope this gives you a bunch of bracelet making ideas!
 You can always use different colors to create a different look.

 Unpublished Blog Posts of Resin Obsession, LLC © 2020 Resin Obsession, LLC